 Something a little different from the historic relics of the city centre, the LX Factory is another fascinating destination that shows off part of Lisbon’s modern, trendy side.
 Made up of a range of converted warehouses, the fun and outlandish art exhibits here will mesmerize the kids.
 And if they’re not the arty types, they won’t mind picking up a few pastéis de natas (custard-like pastries) or brigadeiros (chocolate balls) in one of the cafés.

 Lisbon is home to a fierce futebol (spelt the Portuguese way to avoid a conflict that’d reduce our English and American readers to the brutish hooligans we know you are deep down) rivalry.
 Benfica and Sporting Lisbon have shops spread out across the city, sporting (see what we did there) their teams’ colours and memorabilia.
 For the real game experience, head to Benfica’s Estádio da Luz or Sporting’s José Alvalade Stadium – no doubt one of the most memorable things to do in Lisbon with kids.

 Let the little ones loose at KidZania Lisboa

 Don’t worry, we’ll get to the typical city centre stuff soon.
 For now, we want to keep you privy to the best-kept secrets, including this children’s paradise.
 If you take your kid to this mini-city for little ones, you won’t have to do anything else for them all holiday.
 It lets kids play at being adults for the day, so they can flip burgers and spend the money they earn from a hard day’s work.
 If only they had as much fun doing chores at home.

-Jardim Zoológico de Lisboa
+Explore the Jardim Zoológico de Lisboa

 Again, this is fancy Portuguese speak for Lisbon Zoo.
 And it’s another